swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 A fever may last for  more than three days when there is a need for it.
 Fasting, of course, is  the quickest means to help the body rid itself of irritants that are  occasioning the fever, but it sometimes takes more than three days.
 We  must not panic if the fever does not subside more quickly.
 Children today  are developing fevers that last longer than in former decades.

-18</p>
+18

-    <p>I have cared for  several children recently and have noticed that the fevers don’t seem to want  to go away.
+    I have cared for  several children recently and have noticed that the fevers don’t seem to want  to go away.
 Our children are less robust than those of previous  generations for several reasons.
 We will have to expect more acute  illness until we clean up the environment and correct our methods of growing  and processing food.
 Our race is slowly but surely committing suicide.

 Meanwhile, we must  work more in harmony with Nature than ever before.
 We must not needlessly  cause the expenditure of vital energy of any sick person, child or  adult..
 We must learn to conserve energy as we have never before  conserved it, simply because there is less vitality and less functioning  capacity than ever before.